rubymonsters/ruby-for-beginners/source/10-objects/04-calling.md

 a database.

 <p class="hint">
-Some methods are commands, and change the object, or the system.
+Some methods are commands, and change the object, or the system (e.g. by saving a file).
 </p>